12 Tax-Return Mistakes To Avoid With Stock Options And ESPPs

 On Form 8949, always use the cost basis and the gross proceeds shown on Form 1099-B or the reformatted substitute statement from your broker.
 You want to report the figures that the IRS receives.
 It is up to you—not your company, your broker, or the IRS—to make any necessary modifications on your Form 8949.
 A few fixes for common situations:

-- If the cost basis in Box 1e of Form 1099-B is too low, you still report it in column (e).
+- Cost basis in Box 1e of Form 1099-B too low?
+Report it in column (e).
 Make the appropriate adjustment in column (g) of Form 8949 and put Code B in column (f).

-- If your 1099-B does not subtract commissions or other fees from the proceeds (though it should), don't add them to your cost basis on Form 8949.
+- Form 1099-B does not (though it should) subtract commissions or other fees from the proceeds?
+Don't add them to your cost basis on Form 8949.
 Instead, adjust the amount in column (g) and add Code E in column (f).

 Alert: You must accurately report your cost basis on Form 8949, making any adjustments required, to avoid being taxed twice on income already reported as part of your compensation on your W-2.
 Some people incorrectly use the exercise price as the basis for their NQSOs (a similar mistake lurks with ESPPs too).
 But your basis in the stock is the amount you paid to exercise the options (or purchase ESPP stock) plus the amount of income included on your W-2 as a result of the exercise (or purchase).